Western Tlacolula Valley Zapotec

+A man speaking Tlacolula Valley Zapotec, recorded in San Lucas Quiaviní.

 Tlacolula Valley Zapotec or Valley Zapotec, known by its regional name Dizhsa, and formerly known by the varietal name Guelavia Zapotec (Zapoteco de San Juan Guelavía) is a Zapotec language of Oaxaca, Mexico.

 Tlacolula Valley Zapotec is a cluster of Zapotec languages spoken in the western Tlacolula Valley, which show varying degrees of mutual intelligibility.
 All varieties of Valley Zapotec are endangered.
 The languages in this group include: